 It’s a flavorful, caffeine-free alternative to black and green tea.

-Many have suggested that its antioxidants can help to protect against cancer, heart disease and stroke.
+What’s more, advocates praise rooibos for its potential health benefits, claiming that its antioxidants can protect against cancer, heart disease, and stroke.

 Rooibos tea is also known as red tea or red bush tea.